 - the "40" series: a calculus-based sequence for most physical science and engineering students

-- the "60" series: for students with signifigant preparation in physics and calculus
+- 61/71/81: for students with significant preparation in physics and calculus

 ADDITIONAL COURSE RESOURCES

-There are several resources to help you decide which sequence is most appropriate for your preparation and interests:
+There are several resources to help you decide which starting point in which sequence is most appropriate for your preparation and interests:

-- The introductory sequences are described in the Physics section of ExploreDegrees.
+- The introductory sequences are described in the Physics section of the Bulletin.

-- Detailed course listings may be found in the Physics section of ExploreCourses.
+- Detailed course listings can be found in the Physics section of ExploreCourses.

 - An online Placement Diagnostic is offered in late summer and during the academic year to assist students in determining where to start in the PHYSICS 40 series or the PHYSICS 61/71/81 courses.
 Note that, beginning in Autumn 2022, students majoring in Physics or Engineering Physics must complete PHYSICS 61/71/81, possibly after taking PHYSICS 41 and 43, or only 43; the Physics Placement Diagnostic will provide guidance on where to begin.